zdevito/zdevito.github.io/_posts/2022-08-16-memory-snapshots.markdown

 Flamegraphs visualizations are a way breaking down how a resource (such as memory) is used into different categories that can then be further broken down into even more finegrained categories.

 The size of segments along the x-axis corresponds to the number of bytes in that segment, while the depth along the y-axis shows the different categories into which we are classifying how the memory is used.
 Everything in the tower above the `active_allocated` category on the left is currently allocated, while the tower above the `inactive` category holds the memory that is cached in the allocator by not in use.
 Above these broad categories we further categorize how the memory is used by the stack frames active when it was allocated.
-In this visualization we can see one stack pattern with lots of `_apply` frames that holds the model parameters (which were created in the `.cuda()` which calls `_apply`).
+In this visualization we can see one stack pattern with lots of `_apply` frames that holds the model parameters (which were created in `.cuda()` which calls `_apply`).
 The other stack pattern in the `active_allocated` class includes `resnet.py:285:forward` and represents the activations saved for the backward pass.
 Another similar tower exists in the `inactive` category with the blocks that were used for temporaries in the foward pass.

 The `memory` view gives a good overview of how the memory is being used.
 For debugging allocator issues in particular, though, it is useful to first categorized memory into individual `Segment` objects, which are the invidual `cudaMalloc` segments that allocated tracks: